copperstick6/Assistant-MADCon/PITCHME.md

 ```
 @[1](Giving ngrok executable permissions)
 @[2](Functions-emulator runs on port 8000, so ngrok will auto redirect any request to that port)
+---
+#### If you missed any of this, check out my slides:  [https://bit.ly/2qxZI7](https://bit.ly/2qxZI7s).
+All of this stuff is there.
+---